timescale/docs/mst/failover.md

 A new server is started, and the backup is restored, and the new server starts following the old master server.
-After the new server is up and running, `replica.servicename.timescaledb.io` is updated, and old replica server is deleted.
+After the new server is up and running, `replica.servicename.timescaledb.io` is updated, and the old replica server is deleted.

 For premium plans this step is executed for both replica servers before master